 “This achievement signifies a major inflection point in our growth — after two years of internal recalibration, Xiaomi is once again embarking on a rapid growth trajectory,” Jun wrote.
 “This is a truly significant milestone for Xiaomi — to date, no other smartphone company globally had been able to resume growth after a decline in sales.”

 Jun credited the comeback to the investments of the company in R&D and design.
 According to him, Xiaomi rededicated itself to quality and customer satisfaction.
 He wrote, “Our goal is to win through the ‘iron-fist’ of quality.”

 Also, a few months ago, analysts kept saying that Xiaomi would go through a tough time to stabilize.
-As Canalys Research Analyst Mo Jia said in a research note in April, Xiaomi needs to change its approach from becoming value-for-money vendor to be an ambitious brand.
+As Canalys Research Analyst Mo Jia said in a research note in April, Xiaomi needs to change its approach from becoming a value-for-money vendor to being an ambitious brand.

 As per Jun’s words, the recent success of Xiaomi was mostly based on retail sales models.
-At the same time, the company also saw a market breakout in India with sales increasing at year-over-year by 328% in the first 6 months of this year.
+At the same time, the company also saw a market breakout in India, with sales increasing year-over-year by 328% in the first 6 months of this year.

-Now, Xiaomi is aiming at shipping 100 million smartphones in 2017.
-In fiscal year 2016, Apple sold 211,88 million iPhones.
-As per some analysts, this number may go up to 250 million or higher in the fiscal year 2018 by the release of iPhone 8.
+Now, Xiaomi is aiming to ship 100 million smartphones in 2017.
+In the fiscal year 2016, Apple sold 211,88 million iPhones.
+As per some analysts, this number may go up to 250 million or higher in the fiscal year 2018 by the release of the iPhone 8.
 Yet, Jun and Xiaomi can enjoy sighs of relief for the 70% leap.

 “A new chapter for Xiaomi has just begun, and so many possibilities lie ahead of us,” Jun wrote.
 “Our future is as vast as the constellations and beyond.”